sameh00alsharawy/CILv2-weather-testing/README.md

 ![KPI Boxplots](analysis/kpi_boxplots.png)

-I used the Interquartile Range (IQR) method (+- 1.5 * IQR) to define the operational limits for each metric, and to isolate all the outlier runs for further XAI analysis.
+I used the Interquartile Range (IQR) method (+- 1.5 * IQR) to define the operational limits for each metric, and to isolate all the outlier runs for further analysis.

 The outliers table is [here](analysis/outlier_runs_table.csv).